PIKAN: Physics-Inspired Kolmogorov-Arnold Networks for Explainable UAV Channel Modelling: Experiments

 When fixing the remaining activation functions to symbolic functions from the library given in~\eqref{eq:lib}, we get the fully symbolic and explainable PIKAN model described in~\eqref{eq:symbolic_PIKAN_fspl}, where purple coloured terms are physics-inspired symbolic fixing.
 Retraining its affine parameters reduces the MAE from $4.02$ to $3.75$.
 The resulting path loss estimator is provided in~\eqref{eq:symbolic_PIKAN_fspl_retrained}.

-Besides FSPL, we utilize two-ray model~\cite{haykin2005}.
+Besides FSPL, we utilize two-ray model~\cite{haykin2005}:

-to reshape the base KAN model and obtain the PIKAN-2R model, where $G_t$ and $G_r$ antenna gains, and $h_{\mathrm{t}}$ and $h_{\mathrm{r}}$ denote the altitude of UAV and height of ground terminal.
+to reshape the base KAN model and obtain the PIKAN-2R model, where $G_{\mathrm{t}}$ and $G_{\mathrm{r}}$ antenna gains, and $h_{\mathrm{t}}$ and $h_{\mathrm{r}}$ denote the altitude of UAV and height of ground terminal.
 We observe that path loss is inversely proportional to the square of the horizontal distance.
 Thus, we can fix the activation functions to symbolics as follows:

-This inspiration reduces the MAE from $3.083$ to $3.068$, which is lower than what both the base and the PIKAN-FSPL models achieve.
+This insight reduces the MAE from $3.083$ to $3.068$, which is lower than what both the base and the PIKAN-FSPL models achieve.
 Also, it provides the lowest RMSE and the best correlation with the measurements.
 Similar to PIKAN-FSPL, fixing the remaining activation functions to symbolics in the library creates a fully symbolic PIKAN-2R model as described in~\eqref{eq:symbolic_PIKAN_tworay} with an MAE of $4.12$.
-However, retraining the affine parameters leads to a higher error, which is remaining as an open issue for our next studies.
+However, retraining the affine parameters leads to a higher error, which remains an open issue for our next studies.